Borderline Personality Disorder vs Bipolar: Is BPD Worse?

 Managing the symptoms of bipolar disorder is completely achievable through a mix of medication, counseling, symptom awareness, and a healthy lifestyle that includes exercise, nutrition, and avoiding alcohol or drug use.

 Both bipolar disorder and borderline personality disorder are challenging mental health conditions to live with.
 Left untreated, both disorders will continue to worsen.
-However, with treatment these conditions can improve.
+However, proper treatment can improve the symptoms of both conditions.

 For those who have used alcohol or drugs to self-medicate the symptoms on their own and developed a dependence or addiction, dual diagnosis treatment may be necessary to overcome both the addiction and mental health issues together.